-Marta Brito Pérez is the Senior Vice President and Chief Human Resources Officer for Adventist HealthCare in Maryland.
+Marta Brito Pérez is the Senior Vice President of Population Health for Adventist HealthCare in Maryland.
 Previously, she served with AstraZeneca Pharmaceutical as the Global Vice President for Talent and Development as well as HR Vice President for North America and Global Marketing.
 Marta also led the Human Resources for Montgomery County Government, Maryland, and was appointed Chief Human Capital Officer for the US Department of Homeland Security.
 Marta has been honored with the Distinguished Public Service Award from the US Coast Guard, the International Personnel Management Association Award for Excellence, and Hispanic Business Magazine selected Perez to their Top 20 Elite Women.
 She earned a Bachelor of Arts in Criminology from the University of Maryland, a Master of Science in Organization Development and Human Resources from The Johns Hopkins University, and attended Harvard University John F. Kennedy School of Government’s Senior Executive Program for State and Local officials.
 Marta, a Cuban immigrant, has also contributed her talents to many not-for-profit boards, including the Congressional Hispanic Caucus Advisory Council, the Adventist HealthCare Board of Directors, Montgomery Moving Forward Leadership Group, Montgomery County Workforce Investment Board, Montgomery County Business Roundtable for Education, Montgomery Coalition for English Literacy, the Ana A. Brito Foundation, Inc. and others.

 “I joined Identity’s Board of Directors because of the important work of Identity and its impact on the lives of young immigrants in Montgomery County.
 I came to Rockville, Maryland, as a new immigrant at the age of 14, spoke no English.
 Yet, I was lucky to find people who cared about me and my family and made me feel like we belonged here.
 Every young immigrant should have that experience – Identity provides that for many.”